 As part of the Long Term Resource Monitoring element (LTRM), we have monitored fish communities in La Grange Reach of the Illinois River since 1990.
 Sampling from 1990-1992 was at fixed sites throughout the reach.
 However, beginning in 1993, we implemented a stratified random sampling design to encompass the entire 80 mile La Grange Reach.

 Currently, IRBS uses Wisconsin style fyke nets, minifyke nets, large and small hoop nets, trawls, and boat mounted pulsed DC electrofishing to sample approximately 122 randomly selected main channel border, side channel, and backwater sites in La Grange Reach during each of three six-week sampling windows annually (June 15–Oct 31).

 Major backwater areas IRBS samples include Pekin Lake, Big Lake, Clear Lake, Quiver Lake, Matanza Lake, Crane Lake, Chain Lake, Treadway Lake, Muscooten Bay, and Lily Lake.

 IRBS fish community sampling results in approximately 366 samples and 50,000 fish per year.
 Many turtles are taken as bycatch during the sampling; these data are recorded in a separate database.
 Data taken for fish and turtle species includes species identification, length, weight, and any abnormalities/deformities.

-LTRM fish monitoring data from 1990 to 2018 are available from the USGS Upper Midwest Environmental Sciences Center’s home page and at IRBS.
+LTRM fish monitoring data from 1990-current are available from the USGS Upper Midwest Environmental Sciences Center’s home page and at IRBS.

 Water Quality Monitoring